 Data Access Policy for ESO Data held in the ESO Science Archive Facility

-The European Southern Observatory (ESO) Science Archive Facility has been operational at ESO headquarters in Munich since 1991.
+The European Southern Observatory (ESO) Science Archive Facility (SAF) has been operational at ESO headquarters in Munich since 1991.
 It contains data from ESO telescopes at La Silla Paranal Observatory, including the APEX submillimeter telescope on Llano de Chajnantor.
 All raw data from the La Silla Paranal Observatory are stored together with the corresponding calibrations, as well as selected products both contributed by the community or generated at ESO.
 In addition, it contains the UKIDSS/WFCAM data obtained at the UK Infrared Telescope facility in Hawaii, as well as the science processed data from the ESO large programmes.

-The information contained in the headers of all the frames in the ESO Science Archive is publicly and immediately available.
-At the end of the proprietary period, also the science data themselves are made publicly available through the ESO Science Archive.
-The abstracts of successful proposals are made public as well at the time the proprietary period expires.
+The information contained in the headers of all the data files in the ESO SAF is in normal circumstances immediately and publicly available.
+The abstracts of successful proposals are made public at the time the proprietary period expires.
 All calibration data are public immediately after the observations.

-Exceptions to the above rules, such as the extension of the proprietary period or restrictions to the access of header information, may be granted in special cases only.
+Exceptions to the above rules, such as the extension of the proprietary period or restrictions to the access to header information, may be granted in special cases.
 The corresponding requests have to be justified in detail and submitted to the Director General of ESO for approval.
 Deviations from the general policies may also occur for Guaranteed Time Observations (GTO).
 Please check the dedicated information at the GTO policy page.

-All users of ESO data are required to acknowledge the source of the data with an appropriate citation in their publications:
+All users of the ESO SAF are required to acknowledge the source of the data with an appropriate citation in their publications.

 Based on data obtained from the ESO Science Archive Facility under request number <request_number>.

 Publications making use of APEX observational data must include the following statement in a footnote or in the acknowledgement: